 6th Hole par 4 — 333 yards black tee or 297 white

 A short Par 4.
 With only 333 yards to cover, this hole should be an easy par or possible birdie opportunity, however the fairway is littered with obstacles.
-Watch out for the volcano bunker down the left hand side and careful with your approach.
+Watch out for the set of bunkers down the left hand side and careful with your approach.

 7th Hole par 5 — 497 yards

 New Par 5 with two bunkers on the right to catch the ambitious driver trying to cut the corner.
 The Dover Beck meanders in front of the green so it is best to lay up short to leave a simple pitch on to the two tiered green.
 The bigger hitters will probably want to take the green on in two.

 8th Hole par 3 — 155yds Black Tee or 130 yards white